Preethamalladu/DMDD-Presentation/another-page.md

 # The Database Part

-description: This is a report about the database work we have done
+Description: This is a report about the database work we have done

 To get started with the database work first we had to figure out how do we collect the image data of so many images together in a database.